 - Refresh the water, bring to the boil and boil until surface is soft.

-- Tip potatoes between pan and sieve 2-3 times to fluff the surface.
+- Carefully tip potatoes between pan and sieve 2-3 times to fluff the surface.

-- Roast in oven for 1h 20min, refreshing beef dripping at 40 min.
+- Roast in oven for 1h 20min (or until done), refreshing beef dripping at 40 min.

 Peel and halve/quarter the potatoes, then place them in cold water.
 Swirl them around in the water with your hand to remove the starch.
 Refresh the water in the saucepan.
 At the same time turn on the non-fan oven and put a roasting tray in the oven at 200°C. Non-fan ovens tend to produce the best results.
 If this is not available, use a fan oven at 180°C.